canarieids/Zeek-Ubuntu-22.04/README.md

-3. Restart SyslogNG
+3. (Root) Restart SyslogNG

 ```
 service syslog-ng restart
 ```

-Due to a bug in Syslog-NG when log files are rotate, we have a script to reload Syslog NG every 30 seconds
+Due to a bug in Syslog-NG when log files are rotate, we have a script to reload Syslog NG every 30 seconds.
+The reload of Syslog-NG needs to be done as the Root user.

-4. Edit Crontab as Root
+4. (Root) Edit Crontab

 ```
-#crontab -e
+crontab -e
 ```
 Paste the following example to schedule Syslog NG to reload every 30 seconds